arifkhri/fe-reminder/README.md

-# FE HR App
+# FE Reminder

- FE HR App is frontend web using react framework
+A project to exercise internship student.
+This project is CSR based using react JS, rest-api (axios) and antd

 ---
 ## Requirement